Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - administrative charges;

 - right of use and right of residence;

 Are rights to land and buildings on the land legally separable?

 Due to the principle of ownership by accession, rights to land and to buildings on the land are not separable.
 There is one exception: the heritable building right.
-In this case ownership of the building and the land is separate.
+In this case, ownership of the building and the land is separate.
 The beneficiary of a heritable building right is entitled to build on or under the land of the property owner in exchange for a periodic rent.
 However, this arrangement is temporary: once the agreed duration has expired, ownership of the building passes to the property owner.
-For private persons, this duration may not exceed 99 years; whereas for legal entities, there is no limit.
-It is compulsory for formal validity that the heritable building right be recorded in a public deed and entered in the Spanish Real Estate Register.
+For individuals, this duration may not exceed 99 years; whereas for legal entities, there is no limit.
+It is compulsory for formal validity that the heritable building right be recorded in a public deed and entered in the Spanish Property Registry.

 Which parties may hold and exercise rights over real estate?
 Are there restrictions on foreign ownership of property?